shravannaarm23-dev/ColdEasy-Market-Research-and-Dashboard/README.md

 # ColdEasy Market Research and Power BI Dashboard

 ## Overview
-This repository contains a market research case study and a Power BI dashboard developed for the ColdEasy Technology (RuTAG Project).
+This repository contains a market research case study and a Power BI dashboard developed for the ColdEasy Technology.
 The analysis focuses on competitive benchmarking, customer segmentation, and strategic recommendations for low-cost cold storage solutions in rural supply chains.

 ## Objectives
 - Evaluate the market potential for ColdEasy Technology.